 Milan and Rome Train Stations

-Roma Termini is the city's (and Europe's) largest train station, and also a major transportation hub within Rome.
-Many bus lines stop right outside the station, and there is a Metro (subway) station inside Termini, too.
+Roma Termini is the city's, and Europe's, largest train station, and also a major transportation hub within Rome.
+Many bus lines stop right outside of the station, and there is also a Metro station inside Termini, too.

-Roma Tiburtina is also connected to the city's Metro served by a number of city buses.
+Roma Tiburtina is also connected to the city's Metro and is served by a number of city buses.

 See below for details on traveling from Milan to Rome by train.

 Frequently Asked Questions (FAQs) About Train Travel in Italy

 From seat assignments and luggage space to the different types of tickets, here are some of the most frequently asked questions about train travel in Italy.